ericlong07/K8s_Dashboard/README.md

 # K8s_Dashboard
-The Docker image used in **deployment.yaml** is located in my DockerHub repository: [ericlong07/shiny-app](https://hub.docker.com/r/ericlong07/shiny-app/tags).
+The Docker images used in each of the **deployment.yaml** are located in my DockerHub repository: [ericlong07/shiny-app](https://hub.docker.com/r/ericlong07/shiny-app/tags).

 ## To run the app on Minikube
 You will need to have `minikube` and `kubectl` installed.
 See Kubernetes' [Install tools](https://kubernetes.io/docs/tasks/tools/#kubectl) page for installation instructions.

-1. `minikube start` to create a minikube cluster
+1. `minikube start` to initialize a kubernetes cluster
-2. Deploy the deployment `kubectl apply -f deployment.yaml` and service `kubectl apply -f service.yaml`
+2. Deploy the deployment and service of both the Shiny dashboard and Postgres database:
+    ```
+    kubectl apply -f /dashboard/deployment.yaml
+    kubectl apply -f /dashboard/service.yaml
+    kubectl apply -f /database/deployment.yaml
+    kubectl apply -f /database/service.yaml
+    ```
-3. `minikube service shiny-app-service` will open a web browser to the service (you can also add the `--url` flag at the end to display the URL to access the service without opening it in a web browser)
+3. `minikube service shiny-app-service` will open a web browser to the application

 ## Alternative ways to access the app